JoyHak/MarkdownToBBCode/README.md

-This converter allows you to convert text written in [Markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) markup language to [BBcode](https://osu.ppy.sh/wiki/en/BBCode) markup language (commonly used on forums).
-List of key features:
+When I was writing changelogs for my [QuickSwitch](https://github.com/JoyHak/QuickSwitch) project, I needed to convert them from [Markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) markup language to [BBcode](https://osu.ppy.sh/wiki/en/BBCode) markup language for posting on forums.

+That is how this converter was developed.
+It was successfully tested on the [latest complex changelog](https://github.com/JoyHak/QuickSwitch/releases/tag/1.8).

+Here's the list of key features:
 - Full support for GitHub markdown syntax ([basic](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) and [advanced](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/organizing-information-with-collapsed-sections)).
 - Support for [html tags](#html-tags) and [spoilers](#spoilers-comments).
 - Delete [comments](#spoilers-comments), mark text that does not need to be converted.